Set-coloring Ramsey numbers and error-correcting codes near the zero-rate threshold: Concluding remarks

 \section{Concluding remarks}

 Using Theorems~\ref{thm:ramcode1} and \ref{thm:ramcode2} to turn back to $R(3; r, (r-j)/2)$, the picture that emerges is a rather complex one, with the function exhibiting a range of different behaviours depending on the value of $j$.
 When $r$ is even and $j = 0$, Theorem~\ref{generalupperbound} gives the exact value $R(3;r,r/2) = 2r + 1$.
-Increasing $j$, by the result of Tiet\"{a}v\"{a}inen~\cite{T} discussed in the introduction, $R(3; r, (r-j)/2)$ remains nearly linear in $r$ until $j$ reaches roughly $r^{1/3}$, where the result of Sidel'nikov \cite{Si} shows that the value jumps to $r^{1 + \epsilon}$ for some $\epsilon > 0$.
-The function is at most quadratic in $r$ until $j$ passes $\sqrt{r}$, where the results of Pang, Mahdavifar and Pradhan~\cite{PMP}, which our Theorem~\ref{thm:codebounds} refines, show that the function starts to grow as an arbitrary power of $r$.
+Increasing $j$, the result of Balla~\cite{Balla} discussed in the introduction tells us that $R(3; r, (r-j)/2)$ remains close to $2r$ until $j$ reaches roughly $r^{1/3}$, where the result of Sidel'nikov \cite{Si} shows that the value jumps to $r^{1 + \epsilon}$ for some $\epsilon > 0$.
+The function is at most roughly $rj$ until $j$ passes $\sqrt{r}$, where the results of Pang, Mahdavifar and Pradhan~\cite{PMP}, which our Theorem~\ref{thm:codebounds} refines, show that the function starts to grow as an arbitrary power of $r$.
 By the time $j$ is linear in $r$, the bound becomes exponential in $r$ and it is possible (though not generally expected) that the bound jumps to superexponential as $j$ approaches $r$.

 This summary raises many questions, not least of which is whether there are further jumps in behaviour as $j$ passes from $\sqrt{r}$ to $r$.
 It would also be interesting to decide whether any aspects of the picture drawn above change as the clique size goes from $3$ to $4$ and beyond.
-For instance, does the shift from the near-linear to the polynomially superlinear regime for $R(4; r, 2(r-j)/3)$ still happen when $j$ is roughly $r^{1/3}$?
+For instance, does the shift from the linear to the polynomially superlinear regime for $R(4; r, 2(r-j)/3)$ still happen when $j$ is roughly $r^{1/3}$?

 {\bf Acknowledgements.} We would like to thank Xiaoyu He, Dhruv Mubayi, Andrew Suk and Jacques Verstra\"ete for helpful conversations.
 We are also grateful to Maria Axenovich for bringing the work of Yen Hoang Le to our attention.